 Please encourage your child to read and write in authentic situations at home to support the work we have done in the classroom.

-*a letter or email to a friend
+*A letter or email to a friend

-*a journal about a vacation or daily events
+*A journal about a vacation or daily events

-*sight words with sidewalk chalk, shaving cream, pudding, yogurt or anything fun
+*Sight words with sidewalk chalk, shaving cream, pudding, yogurt or anything fun

-*listen to a good book
+*Listen to a good book

-*story hour at the library
+*Story hour at the Columbus Metropolitan Library

-*keep some familiar books in the car your child can read by himself
+*Keep some familiar books in the car your child can read by himself

 We have worked hard to become independent problem solvers.
 Below are a few strategies that you can use to help your child when he comes to a problem when reading.